ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 ## Filtering

-A common security paradigm is to "defaul deny" all traffic patterns that, broadly, do not conform to operator expectations.
+A common security paradigm is to "default deny" all traffic patterns that, broadly, do not conform to operator expectations.
 In such environments it may be that the BTP-U EtherType needs to be added to an allowlist or otherwise explicitly permitted to be used on a given Ethernet segment